 Step #1: Prioritize critical assets

-Make a list of all of the assets that could be tracked.
-After that, talk with the team and narrow the list down to your “top priority assets”.
-Top priority assets are usually those that are very expensive to repair and replace, as well as those critical to business operations (they might not be particularly expensive, but people can’t perform their daily work without them).
+After that, meet with your team and narrow the list down to your “top priority assets.”
+Top priority assets are costly to repair and replace, as well as those critical to business operations (they might not be particularly expensive, but people can’t perform their daily work without them).

 Step #2: Choose an asset tracking method